Total Mobility Project Voucher funding requests = $62,339,967.

 10:00-11:00 am

 In order to provide free and discounted transportation services to the community, clean mobility programs must be strategic in how they approach funding for long-term sustainability.
-In this session, attendees will get the opportunity to listen to different points of view from project teams and technical assistance groups on strategies to make informed decisions for the identification and implementation of long-term strategies.
-Topics will include strategies to get more funding; how to approach showcasing projects; strategies to gain and maintain local support; and working with limited staff capacity.
+In this session, attendees had the opportunity to listen to different points of view from project teams and technical assistance groups on strategies to make informed decisions for the identification and implementation of long-term strategies.
+Topics included strategies to get more funding; how to approach showcasing projects; strategies to gain and maintain local support; and working with limited staff capacity.

 Panelists: